bparanj/linksearch/README.md

 # Tasks

-- Remove pagination
-- Remove show dropdown box
-- Display all the data in one page
-- Clear search text field when escape button is pressed
+- Fix the flicker when pressing escape to clear the text field.
+- Pressing escape once should clear the text field.
+- On selecting a result row, clear the text field.